DevWWang/laravel-crawler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project, powered by Laravel, is a a web crawler rool designed to discover and collect data from website based on the url submitted by user.
+This web crawler project, powered by Laravel, is designed to discover and collect data from website based on the url submitted by user.
 This Laravel-based crawler take a screenshot of the webpage and automates the process of extracting information such as title, description, and body.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>